 1979-1980: Overseas volunteer service with the German church organization Action Reconciliation in the United States.
 At first, social work in New Brunswick, NJ and Oakland, CA, then Lancaster Independent Press (see above).
 Lancaster, PA.

 Skål International: the international association of professionals in tourism and travel.
 President of the Bielefeld section from January of 2007 to February of 2011.
-Associate member of the Berlin section.
+Vice President of the Berlin section.

 Deutscher Journalisten Verband (djv): the German association of professional journalists.